 After visiting a local Florida blueberry u-pick farm, we came home with blueberries by the bucketful!
 To use up our bounty of berries, I’ve been a bit obsessed with making everything from barley pancakes with blueberry sauce to lemon and blueberry farro salad.

-And now, after visiting a blueberry farm this spring, I kinda want to live on a blueberry farm.
-Pete says we should start with a row of blueberry bushes in our suburban yard first, just to make sure I like it (I’m pretty sure I will), before we purchase some acerage.
-I’ll have to let you know how that gardening project goes. 😉 In the meantime, this recipe for lemon blueberry muffins is a tangy twist on a breakfast classic, and the sweet crumble and puffed up dome top make them a delicious bakery-style dessert too.
+And now, I kinda want to live on a blueberry farm.
+My husband Pete says we should start with a row of blueberry bushes in our suburban yard first, just to make sure I like it (I’m pretty sure I will), before we purchase some acerage.
+I’ll have to let you know how that gardening project goes.
+In the meantime, this recipe for lemon blueberry muffins is a tangy twist on a breakfast classic, and the sweet crumble and puffed up dome top make them a delicious bakery-style dessert too.

-Tips For Picking The Best Blueberries For Baking
+Tips For Picking The Best Fresh Blueberries For Baking

 I’m all out of my own hand-picked berries, but I’ve been enjoying the bounty of blueberries coming down from the northeast this summer.
 Here’s a little tip about selecting blueberries for muffins — A pint is roughly a cup and a half of berries.
 You’ll only need a cup of berries for the recipe below, so while you rinse them, go through and select the smallest ones.
-The smallest berries hold up to baking much better than the big quarter-sized ones.
-They’re typically more tart, so when you bake them they sweeten up and have a more intense flavor.
+The smallest berries hold up to baking much better than the big quarter-sized blueberries.
+The smaller berries are typically more tart, so when you bake them they sweeten up and have a more intense blueberry flavor.

 - Pick the smallest berries for the best flavor when baking.

-- Use the same liquid measuring cup (like these made by Pyrex) for the oil, milk, and even beating the eggs.
+- To save on dishes to clean up, use the same liquid measuring cup (like these made by Pyrex) for the oil, milk, and even beating the eggs.